 Another perk to having superannuation is that your super remains in the investment option of your choice, meaning that your savings are still generating returns for years to come.

 There are two ways to work with your super at preservation or retirement age:

 - Open an account-based pension to help you manage your super savings and keep them invested for growth.

 - You can withdraw funds from your super in a lump sum.

 THE DIFFERENCE BETWEEN STANDALONE INCOME PROTECTION AND SUPER INCOME PROTECTION

 If you are considering income protection insurance, it can be confusing.
 The process and legal jargon are quite the minefield for clients to navigate alone.
-Therefore, it will always be our advice that you seek the guidance and counsel of an insurance broker.
+Therefore, it will always be our advice that you seek the guidance and counsel of an insurance specialist.

-Our insurers and brokers at WealthSmart are well equipped to give you all the information you need to choose what suits you the best.
+Our insurers and specialists at WealthSmart are well equipped to give you all the information you need to choose what suits you the best.
 In addition, we will help you understand the advantages and disadvantages of owning an insurance policy that protects your income and the usefulness of regularly reviewing your insurance needs.